csebesta/config/README.md

 ## Automatic installation

 The configuration files may also be installed automatically using the setup.sh script.
 Using this script is only recommended on new installations due to a lower likelihood of conflicts, and therefore deletions.
 The script will first attempt to clear the user's home directory of any broken symbolic links.
-The script will then proceed to stow the contents of each directory, deleting any conflicts interactively.
+The script will then proceed to stow the contents of each directory, deleting any conflicts it finds interactively.

     ./setup.sh

+#### Note

-The script will only prompt for confirmation before deleting symbolic links.
-To see a list of all broken symbolic links before executing the script, run this command.
+The script will only prompt for confirmation before deleting all broke symbolic links.
+To see a list of broken symbolic links before executing the script, run this command.

     find -L $ HOME -type l